 Sofia won the 'Best Emerging Writer' Award at Melbourne Fringe 2012 for the play The Four Accordionists of the Apocalypse, directed by Jo Loth at La Mama Courthouse, with dramaturgy by Jami Bladel, Richard Bladel and May-Brit Akerholt.
 This award was provided by Writers Victoria and Melbourne Theatre Company.

 Sofia's début short story, The Cave of Dr Cayla, written during a residency at Sainte Valière in France in 2015 was published in Gargouille Literary Journal Issue 4 in 2016.
-Another, An Ex in Provence will appear shortly through In Case of Emergency Press.
+Another, An Ex in Provence appears in Howard Firkin's anthology 'One Surviving Story', In Case of Emergency Press 2020.

 Sofia appeared at the Emerging Writers' Festival and the International Festival of Literature in Translation in 2012 and Poetry at Federation Square, 2013.
 Sofia's poem 'Villanelle: Detention Centre' appeared in Regime 02, W.A. and 'Nancy Nails, dominatrix' won Australian Poetry 'Poem of the Week' in 2013.
 Sofia was Café Poet at Open Studio, 204 High St Northcote for two years supported by the Australian Poetry 'Café Poet' Program.
 Sofia's poem, 'A Boot Left in Wellington' appears in n-SCRIBE magazine issue 11, 'Death of a Guinea Pig' in issue 13 and 'Web of Discontent' in issue 14, and 'In my Boudoir' in 'One Surviving Poem' anthology, In Case of Emergency Press 2019.